TABLE OF CONTENTS

 Address Shortages (Incl.
 Missing Materials)

-1. Choose who will address shortages (BP Manager or WH).
+1. Decide who will address the shortages (BOM Manager or Warehouse):

-- Personally initiate MPR or Transfer to resolve the shortage.
+- Personally initiate the MPR or Transfer to resolve the shortage.

-- Allow the WH to initiate these steps as they see fit.
+- Delegate the responsibility to the Warehouse to initiate these steps as they see fit.

-2. Choose when to address shortages: before or after kitting starts
+2. Decide when to address the shortages: before or after kitting begins:

-- Wait to send the BOM to the WH until the shortage has been resolved.
+- Wait to send the BOM to the Warehouse until the shortage has been fully resolved.

 Was this article helpful?